Akpoikar/LoonaFlowAI/API_ENDPOINTS.md

-# LeadFlow AI API Endpoints Documentation
+# LoonaFlow AI API Endpoints Documentation

-This document outlines all the API endpoints available in the LeadFlow AI frontend application.
+This document outlines all the API endpoints available in the LoonaFlow AI frontend application.
 All endpoints forward requests to the backend server and handle authentication via JWT tokens stored in HTTP-only cookies.

 ## Base URL
 - **Frontend API**: `http://localhost:3000/api`